SUNY Cross Registration

 courses with no additional tuition charges from the participating Host Campus.
 Students

 are responsible to pay their tuition charges to their Home Campus only.

 Registration through this agreement is recorded on the student’s academic record.
 The Host Campus uploads a final transcript, including all final grades, to the SUNY Cross Registration request at the completion of the semester.
 The student, by means of submitting a SUNY Cross Registration request, agrees to give Stony Brook University and the participating SUNY Campus permission to exchange personal and academic information for the purpose of completing such request.

-The SUNY Cross Registration Agreement is available to matriculated students during the spring, summer, and fall semesters only.
+The SUNY Cross Registration Agreement is available to matriculated students during the Fall and Spring semesters only.
 If you wish to participate, you are responsible to demonstrate that the course(s) are not available at any Stony Brook campus, and a delay in registering for these course(s) will result in an increase of length in completing your degree.
 The course(s) you are attempting to cross register must be degree-applicable towards your declared program.
 Courses not required for graduation requirements and/or prerequisites for courses required by your program will not be approved under this agreement.
 The following conditions also apply: